 Mr. Sanghi has been President since August 1990, CEO since October 1991, and Chairman of the Board since October 1993.
 He has served as a director since August 1990.
 Mr. Sanghi holds an M.S. degree in Electrical and Computer Engineering from the University of Massachusetts and a B.S. degree in Electronics and Communication from Punjab University, India.
 Since May 2004, he has been a member of the Board of Directors of Xyratex Ltd., a storage and network technology company.
-Since May 2007, he has been a member of the Board of Directors of Science and Technology).
+Since May 2007, he has been a member of the Board of Directors of FIRST (For Inspiration and Recognition of Science and Technology).